The child's eyes become sour. Why do my child's eyes turn sour? Causes and treatment Why children's eyes turn sour

 • Cleanse from the outside of the eye to the inside.

-In the absence of positive dynamics by the end of the day, you should seek help from a doctor.
+If there is no positive dynamics by the end of the day, you should seek help from a doctor.

 What to do with dacryocystitis?

-• Massage of the lacrimal canal area;
+• Massage the tear duct area;

 Massage